Frank Dernie

-Frank William Dernie (born 3 April 1950) to James Harold Dernie and Monica Dernie (née Pacey) is a veteran British Formula One engineer with extensive Formula One motorsport experience.
+Frank William Dernie (born 3 April 1950) is a British Formula One engineer.
+Dernie is credited with inventing active suspension, being the first engineer to use computer aided design, the first engineer to put a data logger on a formula one car and implemented the first on site wind tunnel (at Williams Grand Prix).

 Career

 Dernie was brought up in Lancashire and educated at Kirkham Grammar School before he studied engineering at the Imperial College London university.
 Dernie was an apprentice with David Brown Ltd. His intention had been to get a job with Aston Martin since his ambition was to design racing cars.
 Whilst released from David Brown Ltd. as a student he managed to convince the university to let him do a 3rd year project to do with designing a racing car for himself, part of which ended up being a computer program to optimise racing car suspension, which with the naivety of youth he did not realise had never been done before.
 By the time he left Uni to return to David Browns they had sold Aston Martin and he ended up as a junior engineer in the Noise and Vibration section of the R&D dept. Where he did a lot of measurements, including designing his own transducers.
 During this time he had met an engineer from March who had started using his software and therefore Dernie had been analysing other engineering stuff for them, part time.
 He wanted to move a bit nearer the motor racing teams so looked for another noise and vibration job and got one at Garrard.